asyncapi/parser-js/README.md

 1. Run tests with `npm test`
 1. Write code and tests.
 1. Make sure all tests pass `npm test`
-1. Generate new API docs `npm run docs`
 1. Update bundle for client-side parser `npm run bundle`

+Release regenerates API documentation so you do not have to regenerate it manually with `npm run docs`.

 ## Contributing